pravj/blog-repo/content/blog/anatomy-of-a-finshots-story-effective-storytelling.md

 1. How do they go about narrowing down on the "Big Question"?
 2. How do they evaluate if the final content is "Finshot worthy"?

-> If you've found this article helpful, what do you think about sharing it with someone in your circle?
+> If you've found this article helpful, what do you think about sharing it with someone?

+>
 >
 > Meanwhile, I'm available at [@hackpravj](https://twitter.com/hackpravj "Pravendra's Twitter: @hackpravj") if you want to know 🖖🏻 whenever  🖖🏻 I write another such article.